lostbean/docs-mcp/README.md

 **Tool Parameters:**

 - `query`: A natural language query or keywords describing what to search for (e.g., "how to configure the gateway", "database connection example", "user authentication").
 The server uses Probe's search capabilities to find relevant content.
 (Required)
+- `page`: The page number for results when dealing with many matches.
+Defaults to 1 if omitted.
+(Optional)

 **Example Tool Call (using `search_tyk_docs` from Usage Example 1):**